Regular Tetrahedron Calculator

 Finite element analysis: arbitrary 3D volumes are decomposed into tetrahedra because the geometry is the simplest possible for computing spatial gradients.

 The dihedral angle between two faces is arccos(1/3) ≈ 70.53°.
-This is not 60° even though the faces are equilateral triangles, because the faces tilt relative to each other in 3D space.
+It is not 60°, even though every face is an equilateral triangle, because the faces tilt away from each other in three dimensions rather than meeting in a plane.
+Anyone cutting mitres for a tetrahedral frame needs 70.53° and not the 60° the flat drawing suggests.

 How we build and check this calculator